FridgeSeal/antipodes/README.md

 ## Snow SQL
-Provided is both the table definitions, and the query itself.
+Provided is both the table definitions, and the query itself in the `snow_sql.sql` file.